mahdi12167/libmini/libmini/qtviewer/README.txt

 !
-Terrain Rendering with LibMini
+The QTViewer - Terrain Rendering with LibMini

 Libmini is free software that displays geographic terrain data at real-time.
 This is an example application of integrating libmini in